SOIL DISTRICT TECHNICIAN 1280

 Good knowledge of the principles of mathematics and the natural sciences; some knowledge of the fundamental principles of conservation planning, natural resources management and watershed management; knowledge of soils, hydrology, irrigation systems and hydraulics; some knowledge of the fundamental principles of drafting and design; ability to use computer programs for engineering, mapping and other projects; ability to establish and maintain good working relationships with co-workers and the general public; ability to follow moderately complex instructions; ability to exercise judgment, tact and courtesy; ability to express oneself clearly and concisely, both orally and in writing; physical condition commensurate with the demands of the position.

-(a) Graduation from a New York State or Regionally accredited college or university with an Associate's Degree in one of the natural sciences; or,
+(a) Graduation from a college with federally-authorized accreditation or registration by NY State with an Associate's Degree in one of the natural sciences; or,

 (b) Graduation from a standard senior high school or possession of a high school equivalency diploma, and two (2) years of experience in the field of soil and water conservation; or,